 The effects on performance are immediate — and negative.
-Leaders who create a sense of safety and belonging are neutral when they approach criticism and conflict.
+Leaders who create a sense of safety and belonging, using techniques like Conversational Intelligence, are neutral when they approach criticism and conflict.

 Instead of using blame and humiliation, collaborate and problem-solve.
-Work with their team to find solutions when something goes wrong.
+Great leaders work with their team to find solutions when something goes wrong.

 14. Great communicator

 What makes a good leader?
 Excellent communication skills.